akorsun1/Movie-Industry-Analysis/README.md

 ## For More Information

-Please revie my full analysis in my Jupyter Notebook or my presentation
+Please review my full analysis in my JupyterNotebook.pdf or my presentation.pdf